 - Financial aid deadlines

-And if UIUC is on your list (what a great school!), we’ve put together a calendar with some of these important dates.
-Feel free to print it out and personalize it for your family!
+And if UIUC is on your list (what a great school!), we list many of these important dates on our website, which is updated every summer.
+Feel free to add these to your calendar, too!

 Like we said, the transition to college is not easy, but keeping an eye on what’s ahead and being honest with your child will hopefully make it a little less “not easy,” if that makes sense.
 And if you ever get overwhelmed, remind yourself that everything will work out in the end.
 We hope that this college planning checklist has made your journey a little bit easier!